-Vertical Managements shall be a minimum of 10" wide.
+Vertical cable management shall be a minimum of 10" wide.

-Vertical Managements shall be double-sided to allow routing of cables front and rear.
-Both front and rear vertical managements shall have hinged doors to hide cables.
+Vertical cable management shall be double-sided to allow routing of cables from both front and rear.

+Vertical cable management shall include hinged doors to hide cables.

-A vertical management shall be installed between each rack in the cross-connect.
+Vertical cable management shall be installed between each rack in the cross-connect.

-All vertical managements shall be installed and secured as per the manufacturer's installation instructions.
+Vertical cable management shall be installed and secured as per the manufacturer's installation instructions.